Step-by-step Guide: Adding Progress Bars in Notion for Efficient Task Management

 Step 4: Change the Property Format

-To visually display the calculated progress as a progress bar:
+To visually display your calculated progress as a progress bar:

-- Click on the three-dot menu icon next to the progress bar property you created.
+- Click the three-dot menu icon next to the progress bar property you created.

 - Select Edit property from the dropdown menu.